masonphung/masonphung/README.md

 ### G'day 👋

 Enthusiastic Data Analyst with an engineering and marketing background.
+I believe in the power of data to drive businesses forward and create meaningful impacts across all areas.

 Looking to gain knowledge on Machine Learning and AI applications.